-Progress to date Issue is being addressed through Primary / Secondary legislation Primary / Secondary legislation Primary / Secondary legislation Primary / Secondary legislation Primary / Secondary legislation / Guidelines Other actions (such as supervisory actions) Short description of the content of the legislation/regulation/guideline/other actions Argentina is not home to any G-SIB.
+Progress to date Issue is being addressed through ☐ Primary / Secondary legislation ☐ Regulation / Guidelines ☐ Other actions (such as supervisory actions) Short description of the content of the legislation/regulation/guideline/other actions If this recommendation has not Argentina is not home to any G-SIB.
 In January 2015, the BCRA notified 5 banks (1 government-owned, 2 domestic banks and 2 foreign subsidiaries) that they had been identified as D-SIBs according to the applicable assessment methodology.
 The names of the identified D-SIBs have not been publicly disclosed.
 D-SIBs are subject to closer supervision and more stringent regulation (a HLA requirement equivalent to 1% of their RWA and requirements on risk data aggregation and risk reporting).
 The local insurance industry does not have a size, complexity or global interconnectedness that may cause significant disruption to the global insurance system activity in case of distress or failure.
-Thus, Argentina is not home to any G-SII.
-If this recommendation has not yet been fully implemented, please provide reasons for delayed implementation
+Thus, Argentina is not home to any G-SII. yet been fully implemented, please provide reasons for delayed implementation